MaxJ02/Discord_Schedule_bot/README.md

     -pip install selenium
     -pip install pyautogui
     -pip install discord
+    -pip install schedule
+    -pip install datetime

 ## Running the bot

 You can run this bot however you would like, either by hosting it on your own computer, a webhost or something like a raspberry pi.
-Personally this is currently running on a raspberry pi at my university.
+Personally this is currently running on a raspberry pi 4 at my university.

 ## Contributing